 What Are the Benefits of Getting an Uncontested Divorce in Ontario?

-An uncontested divorce is faster, has significantly lower costs, and is less stressful.
+An uncontested divorce is a quick and easy divorce that is faster, has significantly lower costs, and is less stressful.
 You and your former spouse do not appear before the court.
 There are no disputes between parties, and the likelihood of an uncontested divorce being challenged at a later date is lower.
 Fewer details of the marriage are also published in court documents, upholding privacy if that is a concern for either party.
-Needless to say, an uncontested divorce is much easier on every involved and allows both parties to move forward amicably.
+Needless to say, an uncontested divorce Ontario is much easier on every involved and allows both parties to move forward amicably.
 It is often preferred when there are children involved.

 What Are the Drawbacks of Getting an Uncontested Divorce in Ontario?